watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

   Using an SFC proxy may increase forwarding overhead due to additional header manipulations.

 ## Assumptions
-To achieve these objectives, this architecture is based on two main requirements:
+To achieve these objectives, this architecture is based on two main assumptions:

 * Straightforward extension of the SRv6 Network Programming model